 Base criteria of: a $400,000 loan amount, variable, fixed, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
 However, the ‘Compare Home Loans’ table allows for calculations to be made on variables as selected and input by the user.
 Some products will be marked as promoted, featured or sponsored and may appear prominently in the tables regardless of their attributes.
 All products will list the LVR with the product and rate which are clearly published on the product provider’s website.
 Monthly repayments, once the base criteria are altered by the user, will be based on the selected products’ advertised rates and determined by the loan amount, repayment type, loan term and LVR as input by the user/you. *The Comparison rate is based on a $150,000 loan over 25 years.
 Warning: this comparison rate is true only for this example and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
 Rates correct as of .
 View disclaimer.

-You should also consider this for interest-only and fixed rate home loans – what will the rate revert to after the interest-only or fixed-rate period has passed?
-Revert rates are almost always higher.
+You should also consider this for interest-only and fixed rate home loans.
+What will the rate revert to after the interest-only or fixed-rate period has passed?
+Sometimes it’s impossible to know what an exact variable rate will be over a longer time frame.

 7. Loan term

-Think about what loan term you’re refinancing to – is it going to be longer, shorter or the same as the remaining term on your current loan?
-Be wary that while refinancing to a longer term can reduce your regular repayment amount, the total cost of the loan will be more (because interest is accruing over a longer period).
+Think about what loan term you’re refinancing to – is it going to be longer, shorter, or the same as the remaining term on your current loan?
+Be wary that while refinancing to a longer term can reduce your regular repayment amount, the total cost of the loan can be more (because interest is accruing over a longer period).

-Refinancing to a shorter term has the opposite effect of increasing your regular repayment amount, but saving you on the total interest payable.
+Refinancing to a shorter term has the opposite effect.
+It will increasing your regular repayment amount but save you on the total interest payable.

 8. Loan features

-A loan with a cheaper rate doesn’t necessarily represent the ‘best value’.
+A loan with a lower rate doesn’t necessarily represent the ‘best value’.
 When refinancing to find a better deal, consider useful home loan features such as a redraw facility or an offset account.

 9. Debt consolidation

-If you have significant debts outside your mortgage, (such as a car loan, personal loan or credit card debts) you could consider consolidating these into the mortgage when refinancing.
+If you have significant debts outside your mortgage, such as a car loan, personal loan, or credit card debts, you could consider consolidating these into your mortgage when refinancing.

 10. Your timeframe

-Are you definitely going to continue owning the property long-term?
+Are you definitely going to continue owning the property in the long term?

-If you sold the property shortly after refinancing to a lower interest rate, you may not have had enough time to accrue the significant interest savings required to make the refinance worth it.
+If you sell the property after refinancing to a lower interest rate, you may not have had enough time to accrue the significant interest savings required to make the refinance worth it.

 11. Your current lender

-If you haven’t already, you should call your current lender before refinancing somewhere else.
-Many lenders have large teams of people on hand to retain their current customers because it’s easier to keep one than find another.
+If you haven’t already, you should call your current lender before looking to refinance somewhere else.
+Many lenders have large teams on hand to retain their current customers because it’s much easier to keep one than find another.

 Ready, Set, Buy!